DS-100/DS-100.github.io/sp17/setup.md

 1. Visit https://github.com/ and log in / create an account if you don't already have one.
 2. Visit https://ds100-repo.herokuapp.com/ and fill out the form to create a private repo to hold all of your work this semester.
-Bookmark the URL because you'll be using it soon.
+Bookmark the GitHub URL because you'll be using it soon.
 3. In your terminal, navigate to the directory you want to put the DS100 assignments in.
 4. Run the following commands.
-Replace `<URL_OF_YOUR_PRIVATE_REPO>` with the URL of your repo.
+Replace `<URL_OF_YOUR_PRIVATE_REPO>` with the URL of your repo (eg. `https://github.com/DS-100/s0001`).

         # Download the repo
         git clone https://github.com/DS-100/sp17-materials